 Browser Automation Use Case

-Route Playwright, Puppeteer, Selenium and anti-detect browsers through real residential IPs — rotate requests, target any country, hold sticky sessions for multi-step flows, and scale parallel workers without datacenter blocks.
+Route Playwright, Puppeteer, Selenium and anti-detect browsers through real residential IPs — pass Cloudflare Turnstile's IP reputation check that instantly blocks datacenter ASNs, match JA4 TLS signatures, rotate or stick sessions per workflow, and scale parallel workers to any country without network-layer blocks.

 Headless & headed browsers